marcblank/nina.plugin.manifests/README.md

 Link leading to the license text

+`ChangelogURL`

+If you want to maintain a list of detailed changelogs you can add a url to your manifest that leads to the list of changes

 `Repository` - **Required**

 A link to the remote repository, where the source code of the plugin is available